feldmanjonm/synthetic-audio/README.md

 use "perc" mode with a percussive sound sample.  store the sound samples in _wav and _aif. use a full path for the sound file name.

-use a 2-track sound editor like Sound Studio or Audacity to play the output sound files.

 call GST.m for a full bandwidth signal analysis

 call KST.m to analyse the bandwidth of the ff's of the piano